 AI can also iteratively improve itself based on the information it collects.
-AI management platforms like Xailient’s Orchestrait are also immensely beneficial for improving AI and keeping it up to date.
+AI management platforms like Xailient’s Orchestrait are also immensely beneficial for improving the AI onboard Smart Video Doorbells and other IoT devices and keeping them up to date.

 Thanks to AI, tasks that typically require human intelligence like speech recognition, visual perception, and word translation are now tasks that computer programs can undertake.

 AI also incorporates the sub-fields of machine learning, deep learning, and computer vision, which are important to note as they are often mentioned in conjunction with AI.

 Machine learning uses neural networks to find hidden insights from data.
 It does this without being told what to look for or what decisions to make.
 It’s a common way for programs to detect patterns and expand their intelligence over time.

 Deep learning uses large neural networks (NNs) with many layers.
 NNs process vast amounts of data and complex patterns, taking full advantage of their size.